When you’re buying a house, the final walk-through is your chance to inspect the home and make sure there are no surprises before you move in.

 - Appliances are in good working order.

-- Electrical, heating, and cooling systems work properly.
+- Heating, ventilating, and cooling systems work properly.

 - Faucets, drains, and plumbing are working.